rfo909/CFT/README.md

 ### Protection mechanism

-CFT has a built-in protection mechanism that may help us avoid modifying critical data on live systems, such as database files, persistens logs etc. Read more about it in the docs, or view the Youtube tutorial video [episode six](https://www.youtube.com/watch?v=7e-f1gudxpE&list=PLj58HwpT4Qy80WhDBycFKxIhWFzv5WkwO&index=7).
+CFT has a built-in directory and file *protection*, which may help us avoid modifying critical data on live systems, such as database files, logs, etc.

+Read more about it in the docs, or view the Youtube tutorial video [episode six](https://www.youtube.com/watch?v=7e-f1gudxpE&list=PLj58HwpT4Qy80WhDBycFKxIhWFzv5WkwO&index=7).

 ## Object oriented - functional

+### Values are objects - member functions

+All values in CFT are objects.
+These in turn have member functions, which we call to either modify the value, or get information from it, etc.

+### Global functions

-CFT consists of a set of global functions, which return values, such as the current directory, an empty dictionary, some list, the current date, and so on.
-All values are objects, and so in turn have inner functions that we can call.
+There also is a set of global functions, which return values, such as the current directory, an empty dictionary, a list, the current date, and so on.

-There are no primitive types, all are objects:
+All values are objects, and there are no primitive types in the classic meaning.
+Example:

 ```
 $ "test".length